Year 6

 SPaG.com

 Following on from previous success, Year 6 will be using SPaG.com to aide the children in learning Spelling, Punctuation and Grammar.
-This website is enjoyable for the children and we have found it to be highly effective!
-SPaG.com homework will be set by the class teacher and children will be told on a Monday if they have SPaG.com homework to complete.
+This website is enjoyable for the children and we have found it to be highly effective.
+SPaG.com homework will be set by the class teacher alongside regular homework.

 Provision Maps